PostgreSQL vs MySQL: Partitioning, Replication, Query Optimization, and More

 ERROR 1235 (42000):

-PostgreSQL, on the other hand, is a fully SQL-compliant database and supports all SQL standard features.
-Applications of pretty much any nature from any domain can use PostgreSQL as their database, which makes it a popular choice for OLTP, OLAP, and DWH environments.
-PostgreSQL is the best choice for developers who have to write complex SQLs.
+PostgreSQL, conversely, is a fully SQL-compliant database, supporting a comprehensive array of SQL standard features.
+This flexibility enables any application from any domain to use PostgreSQL as their database, making it popular for online transaction processing (OLTP), online analytical processing (OLAP), and data warehouse (DWH) environments.
+Because of this, PostgreSQL stands out as the optimum choice for developers who need to write complex SQLs.

 Partitioning

-• From MySQL version 8.0, table partitioning is only possible with InnoDB and NDB storage engines, not with any other storage engines like MyISAM.
+• As of MySQL Version 8.0, table partitioning is restricted to InnoDB and NDB storage engines, excluding other engines such as MyISAM.

-• Support for placing the table partitions on tablespaces was phased out from MySQL-5.7.24.
-This means, DBAs cannot leverage the benefit of disk I/O balancing from table partitioning.
+• The ability to place table partitions on tablespaces was removed starting from MySQL Version 5.7.24, diminishing the potential benefits of disk I/O balancing through table partitioning.

 mysql> create table emp (id int not null, fname varchar (30), lname varchar(30), store_id int not null ) partition by range (store_id) ( partition p0 values less than (6) tablespace tbs, partition p1 values less than(20) tablespace tbs1, partition p2 values less than (40) tablespace tbs2);